tc39/test262-harness/README.md

 |`-v`, `--version` | Print the current version of test262-harness
 |`--babelPresets` | Babel presets used to transpile code.
 E.g.: `stage-2`, `stage-3`
 |`-h`, `--help` | Show help
+| `--acceptVersion` | Optional.
+Execute tests from a version of Test262 that differs from the versions supported by this utility.
+This may cause the utility to report invalid test results.